 In the process of planning your first trip to Oahu and are trying to figure out if renting a car is the way to go?
 I’ll tell you all the tips so you can figure out how to get around Oahu without a car!

-This post about how to get around Oahu without a car contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to get around Oahu without a car was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you planning your first trip to Oahu but don’t know if you should rent a car or not?
 Keep scrolling as I have a lot of information that you should know!